alanwflood/meteo-react/README.md

 * run ```yarn start``` to build the project and start a production server

+## Features

+* Search for 5 day weather forecast by location

+* Theme changes based on sunrise / sunset times of chosen location

+* Timelines in 3 hour intervals for each day and graphs showing humidity, rainfall, temperature and windspeed

+* Location is stored via local storage and persists on page refresh

 ## Todos

 * A graph for Snowfall that only appears if there is any.